ScratchAddons/website-v2/content/docs/develop/userscripts/userscripts-best-practices.md

 #### Scratch website

-##### Some pages don't reload after logging in
+##### scratch-www pages don't reload after logging in

-Some scratch-www pages do not force a page reload after logging in.
+Unlike scratchr2 pages, scratch-www pages do not force a page reload after logging in.
 For example, if you go to a project page while being logged out, then log in, the page will not reload.

-The pages that have this behavior are:
-- The messages page (/messages)
-- Project pages
-- Studios
+This also affects studios, the messages page, etc.
+In contrast, all Scratch pages reload after logging out.

 ##### Project pages never return 404s